 Your cover letter is also a great opportunity to expand your problem solving skills.
 Here, you can give a brief example of the time to successfully solve a problem.
 Otherwise, you can identify a challenge that this potential employer is trying to solve and explain how you can solve a proactive approach to problem solving examples.

-For example, if a job posting mentions that the company is looking for someone to help improve their social media presence, you can identify how to help increase awareness of the brand through various social media platforms.
+For example, if a job posting mentions that the company is looking for someone to help improve its social media presence, you can identify how to help increase awareness of the brand through various social media platforms.

-Steps to solve the problem are:
+The steps to solve the problem

 Now you’ve made a list of possible issues intelligent, your next step is to think of effective solutions for this problem, to mention the skills needed to solve them.
 Here are some of the most commonly used steps in solving problems, their related skills, and the different career areas where they are used.